 Whilst we are collecting sponsorship, I’m not asking you to sponsor us.

 Instead I would love it if you would consider joining us on your own #OffTheGrid experiment.
-You can send off for your challenge survival kit and sponsorship form here.

 Of course I won’t be able to document our adventure the way I normally would by taking pictures and sharing on social media.
 The event will cause a black out in our little corner of the world, which I’m actually rather looking forward to!